git-ftp/git-ftp/man/git-ftp.1.md

 :	Don't verify server's certificate.

 `--cacert <file>`
 :	Use <file> as CA certificate store.
-Useful when a server has got a self-signed certificate.
+	Useful when a server has a self-signed certificate.

 `--disable-epsv`
-:	Tell curl to disable the use of the EPSV command when doing passive FTP transfers.
+:	Tell curl to disable the use of the EPSV command when doing passive FTP
+	transfers.
 	Curl will normally always first attempt to use EPSV before PASV, but with this option, it will not try using EPSV.

+`--no-commit`
+:	Stop while merging downloaded changes during the pull action.

 `--version`
 :	Prints version.